Detection and Mitigation of Byzantine Attacks in Distributed Training: Distortion Fraction Evaluation

 \section{Distortion Fraction Evaluation}

-We have performed simulations of the fraction of distorted files (defined as $\epsilon=c^{(q)}/f$) incurred by Aspis and other competing methods.
-The main motivation of this analysis is that our deep learning experiments (\emph{cf.} Section \ref{sec:experiments}) and prior work \cite{byzshield} show that $\epsilon$ is a surrogate of the model's convergence with respect to accuracy.
-In addition, our simulations show that Aspis enjoys values of $\epsilon$, which are as much as 99\% lower for the same $q$ compared to other techniques, and this attests to our theoretical robustness guarantees.
+The main motivation of our distortion fraction analysis is that our deep learning experiments (\emph{cf.} Section \ref{sec:experiments}) and prior work \cite{byzshield} show that $\epsilon=c^{(q)}/f$ is a surrogate of the model's convergence with respect to accuracy.
 This comparison involves our work and state-of-the-art schemes under the best- and worst-case choice of the $q$ adversaries in terms of the achievable value of $\epsilon$.
-We also compare our work with \emph{baseline} approaches that do not involve redundancy or majority voting.
-Their aggregation is applied directly to the $K$ gradients returned by the workers ($f=K$, $c_{\mathrm{max}}^{(q)}=q$ and $\epsilon=q/K$).
+We also compare our work with \emph{baseline} approaches that do not involve redundancy or majority voting and aggregation is applied directly to the $K$ gradients returned by the workers ($f=K$, $c_{\mathrm{max}}^{(q)}=q$ and $\epsilon=q/K$).